-MTT Strategy: How to Play Tournament Poker from Registration to Final Table in 2026
+MTT Strategy: Tournament Poker from Registration to Final Table 2026

 Tournament poker is the only format where your chip stack changes value on every hand.
-A 50 big blind stack at the start of an MTT plays nothing like a 50 big blind stack on the bubble, and a hand that is a clear raise in level 2 can be a mandatory fold in level 14.
-Stack depth, payout structure, and rising blinds shape every decision, which is why MTT strategy cannot be borrowed from cash games or SNGs.
+A 50 big blind stack at the start of an MTT plays nothing like a 50 big blind stack on the bubble.
+Stack depth, payout structure, and rising blinds shape every decision, which is why MTT strategy requires its own playbook.

 What Makes MTTs Different from Cash Games and SNGs